stevekrouse/rose/README.md

   - if block double highlihgt on empty line
   - figure out when arrays and objects should layout in a new line
   - identifiers should be colored uniquely with scope
-  - color for null, undefined
+  - color for keywords: null, undefined, debugger, return
     - true, false, null, undefined can all be italics
   - visialize conditionalExpression
   - visialize nesting